 Q: How long does the treatment take?

 A: Liposuction is a surgical procedure, and the exact time you’ll need to be in surgery depends on the size of the treatment area as well as any complementary procedures you may be undergoing at the same time.
-During your consultation, I’ll offer you a thorough estimate for how long you can expect your surgery to last.
+During your consultation, I’ll offer you a thorough estimate of how long you can expect your surgery to last.

 Q: What is recovery like, and when are results visible?